in28minutes/in28minutes.github.io/_posts/2017-12-25-spring-boot-rest-service-with-jpa-top20.md

 ```

-## Exposing Resources using StudentResource
+## Exposing resources using StudentResource

-Lets start with setting up the StudentResource class and then move into creating methods to handle different kinds of request methods to the Student Resouce.
+Let's start with setting up the StudentResource class and then move into creating methods to handle different kinds of request methods to the Student Resource.

 ### Setting up Student Resource